 6. CBD Oil and Hemp Oil

 CBD or cannabidiol and hemp oil are non-psychoactive products derived from the marijuana plant.
 They don’t contain any THC so pet owners don’t have to worry about their dogs getting high.
 The main difference between the two is that CBD is made from the leaves and flowers of the plant while hemp oil is derived from the plant seeds.

 You can find CBD and hemp oil in the form of creams, supplements, and dog treats.
-These ingredients may help decrease pain symptoms and reduce stress, resulting in a happier and more mobile pup.
+These ingredients may help decrease discomfort and deal with stress, resulting in a happier and more mobile pup.

 7. Weight Management

 Excess body weight can increase the stress on joints, causing increased discomfort and reduced mobility.
 Make sure your dog maintains healthy body weight, especially if his or her inflammation is caused by hip dysplasia or dog arthritis.
 Regular exercise can help your pup stay within a target body weight.
 If you’re not sure what constitutes a healthy weight for your pet, talk to your veterinarian.